History of our Commission

 Commissioners hit the ground running, directing at their first meeting that Chief David Ritchie update the Calgary Police Force’s manual, which had not been changed since 1912.
 During their first year, the commission also designed new stop signs for the city, revoked a taxi driver’s licence, worked with the school board to address school break and enters, and recommended to council that several cigar shops be closed.

-The Commission Today
+The Commission of Today

 The Calgary Police Commission remained the same until council added two aldermen in 1955.
 Council also considered making the commission meetings public at the time but decided against it.
-While media had always been allowed to observe commission meetings, the public was not.
+While media had always been allowed to observe meetings, the public was not.

-In 1971, the province created the first Police Act and the composition of commissions across the province became standardized.
+In 1971, the province created the first Police Act and the composition of commissions across the province was standardized.
 Commissions were required to have three people appointed by the province (in consultation with the local mayor) and two people appointed by council, which in Calgary were both aldermen.
 For the first time, police commission meetings were also open to the public.